Marchionne raises Fiat Chrysler stake as Ferrari spin-off nears

 The divorce from Ferrari will also pave the way for a tie-up between FCA and another global carmaker as the industry embarks on a much-needed consolidation to cut costs, analysts have said.

-Marchionne now holds 14.4 million common shares in the company, a filing this week with Dutch market regulator AFM showed, after receiving 2.3 million shares in a final installment of a stock grant program approved in 2012.
+Marchionne now holds 14.4 million common shares in the company, a filing this week with Dutch market regulator AFM showed, after receiving 2.3 million shares in a final instalment of a stock grant programme approved in 2012.

 The shares bonus had a total value of 31.2 million euros ($35 million) at Wednesday's closing price.